 See 4.1 Specific Disclosure Laws or Regulations, 4.2 General Disclosure Laws or Regulations and 4.4 Periodic Reporting.

-A bank securitising its assets must consider rules governing the origination and servicing of those assets, which vary depending on asset class.
-Banks typically warrant compliance with relevant measures up to the date of transfer, with breach of warranty triggering a repurchase obligation.
-Of particular relevance for banks are consumer and data protection laws; some key elements of which (each as amended as appropriate) are summarised below.
+A bank securitising its assets must consider rules governing the origination and servicing of those assets which vary depending on asset class and type of borrower.
+Banks typically warrant compliance with relevant measures up to the date of transfer with breach of warranty triggering a repurchase obligation.
+Of particular relevance for banks are credit-granting criteria under the SR and consumer and data protection laws; some key elements of which (each as amended, as appropriate) are noted below.

 Mortgage loans are principally governed by the Consumer Credit Act 1995 (the CCA) and the EU (Consumer Mortgage Credit Agreements) Regulations 2016 (the MC Regulations).
 The CCA imposes rules on advertising, provision of information and mandatory warnings.
 The MC Regulations include obligations to verify a borrower’s creditworthiness before lending, to explain prescribed information and to act in the borrower’s best interests when advising on mortgage loans.

-The Consumer Protection Act 2007 prohibits unfair, misleading, aggressive and prohibited commercial practices and applies to all Irish law consumer contracts.
+The Consumer Protection Act 2007 (as amended and extended in particular by the Consumer Rights Act 2022 (the CRA 2022)) prohibits unfair, misleading, aggressive and prohibited commercial practices and applies to all Irish law consumer contracts.

 The Consumer Protection Code 2012 specifies how regulated entities must deal with “personal consumers” and “consumers”.
 Regulated entities must know their customers, assess their suitability for products or services and include prescribed information in their terms; and comply with requirements for post-origination ongoing information, complaints resolution and arrears handling.